rialele/rialele/README.md

 - 📫 How to reach me: ria.lele23@gmail.com
 - 😄 Pronouns: She/Her

-- 🔭 I’m currently working on my final year project which involves the cognisis of NLP and Computer Vision in E-commerce
+- 🔭 I’m currently working on my final year project which involves the marriage of NLP with Computer Vision in E-commerce
 - 🌱 I’m currently learning Quantum Computing

 <!--